 The MPAA sets the maximum amount of tax efficient contributions in certain scenarios.
-The allowance is currently set at £4,000 per annum.
-This will increase to £10,000 after 6th April 2023
+The allowance has been increased from $\pounds4,000$ to $\pounds10,000$ per annum for 2023/24.

-There is no carry forward of any of the annual allowance to a later year if it is not used in the year.
+There is no carry forward of any of the MPAA to a later year if it is not used in the year.